DO YOU HAVE TROUBLE DECIDING WHICH SHOES TO PACK FOR TRAVEL?

-In addition to proper fitting as noted in the Comfortable Walking Shoes section, some other tips to look for in an exercise sneaker are:
+In addition to proper fitting as noted in the Comfortable Walking Shoe section, some other tips to look for in an exercise sneaker are:

-- Supportive shoe with leather upper (durability) – if your feet sweat, look for something with breathable material
+A supportive shoe with a leather upper (durability) – if your feet sweat, look for something with breathable material

 A Comfortable Daytime/Evening Sandal

 Quality comfortable sandals are important.
 Try to stay away from the flimsy flip-flops (I have been guilty of buying those, especially when in a hurry – my feet don’t thank me for this).
 Remember, if you are packing one good pair of sandals, it is worth your while to splurge a little.

 Some tips to keep in mind when buying sandals:

 Arch support (the bump in the centre of the insole) – This helps to maintain better alignment.
 A thicker sole, especially beneath the heel, is better than a totally flat one.